spectrocloud/librarium/docs/docs-content/getting-started/gcp/update-k8s-cluster.md

 Palette updates your cluster according to cluster profile specifications.
 Once these changes are complete, select the **Workloads** tab.
 Then, select the **hello-universe** namespace.

 Three **ui** pods are available.
 The cluster profile update is now reflected by your cluster.
+If your changes are not displayed, use the **refresh** icon.

 ## Cluster Observability